haovy148/Use-old-laptop-to-act-like-local-Google-Drive/README.md

 This laptop barely could do anything within Window nor Ubuntu GONME.
 It is reborn with Lubuntu, also a Ubuntu distro, but for super weak ones.

-I chooose Lubuntu for the GUI, because I could not do anything with Ubuntu Server, this one merely works on Terminal.
+I chooose Lubuntu for the GUI, because I could not do anything with Ubuntu Server, which merely works on Terminal.

 HDD works just fine on Linux, it is cheap, reliable, and large storage will do its job.